quicwg/base-drafts/draft-ietf-quic-transport.md

 --- abstract

 This document defines the core of the QUIC transport protocol.
-QUIC provides streams for structuring application data, flow control, low-latency connection establishment, network path migration, and uses authenticated encryption for most protocol data.
+QUIC provides applications with flow-controlled streams for structured communication, low-latency connection establishment, and network path migration.
+QUIC includes security measures that ensure confidentiality, integrity, and availability in a range of deployment circumstances.
 Accompanying documents describe the integration of TLS for key negotiation, loss detection, and an exemplary congestion control algorithm.